No Bake Raspberry Chocolate Tart (Gluten Free, Paleo + Vegan)

 **2017 Update** Who else loves chocolate and raspberries?!
 They’re such a perfect combination – especially in this super rich and chocolatey tart.
 The raspberries add a perfect burst of freshness to the ganache filling.

 This No-Bake Chocolate Raspberry Tart though, it might take the cake.
 In addition to being super easy, it’s also healthy – it’s gluten-free, refined sugar-free, vegan, and Paleo-friendly!
 Oh, and you don’t even have to turn on your oven.
-It’s perfect for those hot summer days when you can’t even bear the thought of adding more heat to your house.
+It’s perfect for those hot summer days when you can’t bear the thought of adding more heat to your house.

 After you finish the chocolate, garnish with some gorgeous, fresh raspberries!
 I arranged mine simply, packing the raspberries together for maximum raspberry flavor.
 I love Driscoll’s raspberries (and all of their berries) because they’re always sweet and always delicious.
 They add the perfect touch of fruity sweetness to this dessert.